laddu1986/mocha_JS_Yarn_-Selenium/README.md

 ### Getting Started

 #### Pre-Req
-Java (JDK 1.8 or above) needs to be installed before downloading or running this repo
+Java (JDK 1.8 or above) needs to be installed before working with this repo

 #### Installation
 `master` always contains the latest code from all three layers